Sorting algorithm: Merge sort

 Merge sort takes advantage of the ease of merging already sorted lists into a new sorted list.
 It starts by comparing every two elements (i.e., 1 with 2, then 3 with 4...) and swapping them if the first should come after the second.
 It then merges each of the resulting lists of two into lists of four, then merges those lists of four, and so on; until at last two lists are merged into the final sorted list.
 Of the algorithms described here, this is the first that scales well to very large lists, because its worst-case running time is O(n log n).
 It is also easily applied to lists, not only arrays, as it only requires sequential access, not random access.
-However, it has additional O(n) space complexity, and involves a large number of copies in simple implementations.
+However, it has additional O(n) space complexity and involves a large number of copies in simple implementations.

 Merge sort has seen a relatively recent surge in popularity for practical implementations, due to its use in the sophisticated algorithm Timsort, which is used for the standard sort routine in the programming languages Python and Java (as of JDK7).
 Merge sort itself is the standard routine in Perl, among others, and has been used in Java at least since 2000 in JDK1.3.

 Heapsort

 Heapsort is a much more efficient version of selection sort.
 It also works by determining the largest (or smallest) element of the list, placing that at the end (or beginning) of the list, then continuing with the rest of the list, but accomplishes this task efficiently by using a data structure called a heap, a special type of binary tree.
 Once the data list has been made into a heap, the root node is guaranteed to be the largest (or smallest) element.
 When it is removed and placed at the end of the list, the heap is rearranged so the largest element remaining moves to the root.
 Using the heap, finding the next largest element takes O(log n) time, instead of O(n) for a linear scan as in simple selection sort.
-This allows Heapsort to run in O(n log n) time, and this is also the worst case complexity.
+This allows Heapsort to run in O(n log n) time, and this is also the worst-case complexity.

+Recombinant sort

+Recombinant sort is a non-comparison-based sorting algorithm developed by Peeyush Kumar et al in 2020.
+The algorithm combines bucket sort, counting sort, radix sort, hashing, and dynamic programming techniques.
+It employs an n-dimensional Cartesian space mapping approach consisting of two primary phases: a Hashing cycle that maps elements to a multidimensional array using a special hash function, and an Extraction cycle that retrieves elements in sorted order.
+Recombinant Sort achieves O(n) time complexity for best, average, and worst cases, and can process both numerical and string data types, including mixed decimal and non-decimal numbers.